karthikn7237/Customer-churn-analysis/README.md

 missing values and performing data cleaning.
 - Created DAX for advanced calculations, enhancing the analytical capabilities of the data model to analyze 1,869 churned customers and a churn rate of 26.54%.
-- Resulted in insights from a dashboard on demographics, contract type, and age distribution, leading to improved retention strategies that maintained monthly revenue of $447.91K and total revenue of $21.37M.

 # I created a visualisation